nereid-experts/tetus9703/data/README.md

 Success is not in what you have, but who you are.
 Code Review UX Optimization Data Science Zero Downtime Deployment OAuth NLP Container Orchestration Firewalls Containerization RabbitMQ
 Lambda Functions Optimization Docker Event-driven Architecture Database Indexing Message Queue Dream big and dare to fail.
-Replica Set API Gateway Performance Distributed Systems
+Replica Set API Gateway Performance Distributed Systems JWT Content Delivery Network Success is how high you bounce when you hit bottom.
+CI/CD Database